byuacm/byu-acm-web/docs/resources.md

 Before working with a tool please ensure that you *thoroughly* understand how the tool works, its purpose, and how to configure it.

+This is a brain-dump of every tool being used on the website with links to tutorials and short blurb of how/why the tool is being used.

 ### [Python](https://www.python.org/)

 ### [NPM](https://www.npmjs.com/)